nickdala/aws-cdk-vpc-example/README.md

 # AWS Cloud Development Kit (CDK) Example to Deploy EC2 and VPC Resources

-This example demonstrates how to use the [AWS CDK](https://aws.amazon.com/cdk) to deploy a VPC with subnets, security groups and an EC2 instance.
+This example demonstrates how to use the [AWS CDK](https://aws.amazon.com/cdk) to deploy a VPC with subnets, security groups and EC2 instances.

 ## Prerequisites